Skip to content

 Embed your Go HTTP handlers in a ServiceWorker (using WebAssembly) and emulate an HTTP server!

-Talk given at the Go devroom of FOSDEM 2021 explaining how go-wasm-http-server
+Below is a talk given at the Go devroom of FOSDEM 2021 explaining how go-wasm-http-server works.

 The slides are available here.